Animated stretch preview.

 Benefits

-- Targets lats, lower back, side body with a clear, repeatable setup.
+- A focused lats stretch that gently opens lats, lower back, and side body through a clear, repeatable setup you can groove in minutes.

 - Restores gentle movement through the spine without forcing end range.

-- Let lower back stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep lower back relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Moving quickly instead of letting each segment and breath guide the range.